sharpton/shotmap/README.md

 Note: if you elect to use a mysql database, this script will prompt you to store your password in the file and will lock the file down with user-only read permissions

-4. For analyses using an SGE-configured cloud (i.e., --remote), you have to set up passphrase-less SSH to your computational cluster.
-In this example, the cluster should have a name like "compute.cluster.university.edu".
-Follow the links at "https://www.google.com/search?q=passphraseless+ssh" in order to find some solutions for setting this up.
-It is quite easy!

-5. Test your configuration file and installation using the following script:
+4. Test your configuration file and installation using the following script:

    perl scripts/test_conf_file.pl --conf-file=<path_of_configuration_file>

 This will validate your shotmap settings and verify that your installation and infrastructure is properly configured.
 Note that there are many edge cases and this script may not yet adequately check them all.
 Please contact the author if you find that this script fails to detect problems with your configuration.

-6. Run shotmap:
+5. Run shotmap:

    perl scripts/shotmap.pl --conf-file=<path_of_configuration_file> [options]